Tracht/spacex/README.md

 ### To do list
 - Reafactor and consolidate API fetch request (currently setDragon & setRocket)
 - Add tests
-- UI improvements (i.e. add carousel for images)
+- UI improvements (i.e. use modal for CardFull component)

 ### Installation Guide
 - Clone or Fork the project repo